Documentation

 When things do not work as expected, more information might be helpful in solving the problem.
 For this reason, you might want to enable the debug (fine) log level for Weld.
 Each container has its own way to do this:

-(more info: Logging Configuration - WildFly)
+(more info: Application Logging - WildFly)

 global configuration - add the following content to the logging subsystem in $JBOSS_HOME/standalone/configuration/standalone-full.xml